onflow/ccf/README.md

 ## Status

-CCF is currently in DRAFT status.
+CCF is currently in DRAFT status as of revision 20221129b.

 ## Notes